Nico-Curti/scorer/README.md

 ## Usage

-You can use the libraries either inside your c++ project with a simple include of the [scorer.h](https://github.com/Nico-Curti/scorer/blob/master/include/scorer.h) header file or inside your Python application, where the scorer class is wrapped to give a simple dictionary in return.
+You can use the libraries for both c++ projects, just including the [scorer.h](https://github.com/Nico-Curti/scorer/blob/master/include/scorer.h) header file, and Python applications, where the scorer class is wrapped as dictionary-like object.

-If you use the c++ version *PAY ATTENTION* to the parallel environment (open the parallel region before the run of scores computation as shown in the following example code).
+If you use the c++ version *PAY ATTENTION* to the parallel environment (you have to open the parallel region before the run of scores computation as shown in the following example code).

 ```c++
 #include <array>